denilsonsa/udev-joystick-blacklist/README.md

     * Valve's Steam → Big Picture mode → ⚙ Settings → Controller.
     * Uses SDL2 to detect joysticks.

+## Contributing

+The best ways to contribute are by [creating a new issue][issues] or by [making a pull request][forking].
+Make sure you mention the device name/description and the vendor/product IDs.
+The relevant line from `lsusb` output is usually enough.

+This repository contains a list of devices compiled from contributions of several people.
+I cannot test every single device.
+If something does not work for you even after you have added the correct rules, please try debugging it on your own system.
+The output of `udevadm monitor -p` may prove very helpful.
+Also look at the output of `ls -l /dev/input/`.

 ## Bug reports and mentions

 There are reports of this issue on different distros and projects.